iancovert/CodeIHS/day5/README.md

 We demonstrate the following:

 - Responding to a request with raw text
-- Responding to a request with a plain HTML file
+- Responding to a request with a simple HTML file
 - Responding to a request with an HTML file with inline CSS stylesheet